 Criminal Justice looks at the criminal justice process and the treatment of offenders and victims.
 It is a multi-disciplinary field of study which seeks to draw together elements of many areas, including:

-- developmental and abnormal psychology
+- developmental and behavioural psychology

 - criminal law and procedure